TidalWavesNode/SubVortex_Setup/README.md

 Follow the on-screen prompts to complete the setup process.

+*Ensure that you write down your mneumeric seed phrases for both the coldwallet and hotkeys*

 ## Support:

 If you encounter any issues or have questions regarding the setup process, please reach out to the SubVortex team in their Bittensor Discord channel [SubVortex](https://discord.com/channels/799672011265015819/1215311984799653918)